The Café Terrace and Its Goddesses: Characters

 A 17-year-old part-timer at Familia and a childish high school student, she is skilled in karate.
-A running gag in the series is her wearing masks to prank her co-workers with them somehow performing moves from the game Street Fighter (especially both Shoryuken and Tatsumaki Senpukyaku).
+A running gag in the series is her wearing masks to prank her co-workers with them and somehow performing moves from the game Street Fighter (especially both Shoryuken and Tatsumaki Senpukyaku).
 Being airheaded, she once dropped a dumbbell on Hayato's laptop and smartphone.
 On occasion, Hayato would call her "Tsuruga-nidouhei" ("Private Tsuruga").